j-vinnal/hotel-management/README.md

 # Hotel Room Booking Application

-This project is a hotel room booking application built using Next.js
+This project is a hotel room booking application built using Next.js and hosted on Azure.
+You can explore the application at [https://hotel-x.azurewebsites.net/](https://hotel-x.azurewebsites.net/).

 ## Project Structure